-• Joint application design (JAD) activities are a collaborative approach to the design of NC FAST Project 4 that promotes buy-in early in the project through the active participation of state office and county stakeholders.
+Joint application design (JAD) activities are a collaborative approach to the design of NC FAST Project 4 that promotes buy-in early in the project through the active participation of state office and county stakeholders.
 JAD activities continue with input from the five pilot counties (Franklin, Guilford, Richmond, Rockingham, and Sampson), the seven Group 1 counties (Buncombe, Carteret, Catawba, Chatham, Cleveland, Orange, Rowan), and the State Division of Social Services (DSS).

 - The development approach is to use Out of the Box (OOTB) software and incorporate NC-specific policy and process changes, promote ease of use, and integrate functionality across a state-wide system.
 Leveraging the capabilities of OOTB software reduces the time and effort required to build the NC FAST Project 4 solution.
-It also minimizes the long-term maintenance of the system as the software vendor continues to invest in the capabilities of the base OOTB software to take advantage of emerging technological advances to serve their global customer base. - Functional design, development, and test activities in all four tracks for Release 1 are in progress. - Onsite demonstrations of the working system are continuing as each component is completed. - Completed initial visits with all five pilot counties: Franklin, Guilford, Richmond, Rockingham, and Sampson.
-Pilot counties are participating in design activities and software demonstrations. - Holding monthly status meetings with State DSS leadership and Tri-Chair committee. - Collaborative design webinars and previews of development work with County and State users are ongoing. - The first of two User Checkpoints was held for pilot and Group 1 county representatives on January 17-20 and 23-26.
-Details are presented in the section titled "County Participation and Involvement." - Offering Pilot and Group 1 planning workshops on March 28-30 and April 11-13. - The second User Checkpoint sessions (3) are scheduled to be held the first three weeks of May. - A collaborative web site was posted and shared with pilot and Group 1 counties in December 2016.
-It serves as a communication hub for all counties during pre-implementation.
-The URL is https://ncfasttraining.nc.gov/.
-(After login, select Courses>>Child Services.)
-For a list of counties that have participants signed up to use the Learning Gateway site, see Appendix B. - A project email address and dedicated email service also targeted to pilot and Group 1 counties rolled out in December 2016.
-All incoming email about Child Services questions and concerns is sent to NCFAST\4\Child\Services@dhhs.nc.gov. - Continuing to post training materials and project status information on the project collaboration site.
-Continuing to maintain communications via the project email address.
-Recent topics include the County Checklist (Readiness), walk-throughs from the demonstrations, graphic printouts of the webinars, and the User Checkpoint Training Manual.
-Discussion Boards are offered for each topic.
+It also minimizes the long-term maintenance of the system as the software vendor continues to invest in the capabilities of the base OOTB software to take advantage of emerging technological advances to serve their global customer base. - Onsite demonstrations of the working system are continuing as each component is completed. - Continued development of a document management roadmap; exploring options for how to establish a statewide document management solution, leveraging county investments to date.
+The state is currently evaluating potential solutions from multiple vendors.
+Several meetings and product demonstrations have been held with vendors, county, representatives, and the state.
+We are assessing which approach is in the best interests of the state and counties.
+It is expected that a solution will be chosen in early 2017. - Completed initial visits with all five pilot counties: Franklin, Guilford, Richmond, Rockingham, and Sampson.
+Pilot counties are participating in design activities and software demonstrations. - Holding monthly status meetings with State DSS leadership and Tri-Chair committee. - A collaborative web site was shared with pilot and Group 1 counties in December 2016.
+It will serve as a communication hub for all counties during preimplementation. - A project email address and dedicated email service also targeted to pilot and Group 1 counties rolled out in December 2016.
+All incoming email about Child Services questions and concerns is sent to NCFAST 4 Child Services@dhhs.nc.gov. - Sharing the latest information about the rollout of Child Services in NC FAST continues at regional meetings of the NC Association of County Directors of Social Services (NCACDSS) and other stakeholder groups as requested.